 When I saw on the Visit Tennessee website that they were offering free flights to various destinations across the state, I immediately jumped on the deal.
 I mean who can turn down a free $200 flight voucher?
 All I had to do was be one of the first 10,000 people to book a hotel stay of two nights or more and the trip had to include a Monday, Tuesday or Wednesday night.
 I guess they launched the deal to encourage tourism post-pandemic, so I happily booked a trip to Music City.

 If you’re looking for the kind of trip where you eat lots of yummy food, visit rooftops and like dancing and drinking, then Nashville is definitely the place for you.
-The city is small and easily explored on foot, so you can definitely cover almost everything there is to do in 2 days if you get up early.
+The city is small and easily explored on foot, so you can definitely cover almost everything there is to do in Nashville in 2 days if you get up early.

 If you need some pointers for what to do, here’s my suggested itinerary for 2 days in Nashville: